SeekPlush-linux/discord-tag-rotator/README.md

 If you do run into errors while setting up the script, please make sure you've followed the above steps accordingly.

+> [!WARNING]
+> **This script uses the Discord API to change your tag on your profile, which is against Discord's TOS and could lead to account suspension.
+I am not responsible for any damages caused by this script.**

 ## Editing the config file
 Before running the script, you **must** edit the config file first for the script to function properly.